Summit Agenda + Program

 • Food included: breakfast, AM break, lunch (food trucks offsite)

-• Concurrent sessions (AM half day)
+• Concurrent sessions (morning)

-• Offsite Field day - transportation provided
+• Offsite Field day (included in registration) with transportation provided (afternoon)

-• Takeover night in downtown Madison
+• Takeover Night at Great Dane Pub & Brewing Co. in downtown Madison

 2025 Key Areas of Focus